roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-1.3](/assets/family-overview-3.png)

-One of the two main types of sauropod, Diplodocoids (meaning “double-beamed-ish”) were the lawn-mowers of the Late Jurassic.
+One of the two main types of sauropod, diplodocoids (meaning “double-beamed”) were the lawn-mowers of the Late Jurassic.
 They probably fed by standing in one place and using their long, horizontal necks to reach all kinds of bushes and shrubs (grass didn’t exist yet at that time) within their wide radius, and using their long, long tails like bullwhips to scare off would-be attackers.
-Famous Diplodocoids include Diplodocus, Apatosaurus, and Brontosaurus.
+Famous diplodocoids include Diplodocus, Apatosaurus, and Brontosaurus.

 ![fig-3.1](/assets/family-overview-3.1.jpg)